Accrued Revenue (Unrealized Revenue, Accrued Asset) Explained

 Definition, Meaning, and Example Transactions

-Accrued revenues (or unrealized revenues, or accrued assets) are revenues earned by the seller for delivery of goods and services, which the seller has not yet received.
+The accrued revenue concept is one of several accounting conventions made necessary by the use of accrual accounting, in which revenues are recorded when earned and expenses are recorded when owed.
+Actual cash flow may occur at other times.
+Accrued revenues (or unrealized revenues, or accrued assets) are revenues earned by the seller for delivery of goods and services, for which the seller has not yet received payment.

 • Accrued revenue (Accrued asset, Unrealized revenue) explained with an example